 Interestingly, neem leaves can also be used as a form of male birth control.
 You read that right, ladies, male. birth. control.

-In both India and the United States, studies conduced on monkeys have found neem to be an effective form of male contraception.
+In both India and the United States, studies conducted on monkeys have found neem to be an effective form of male contraception.
 Not only was fertility reduced, which was completely reversible after discontinuing use, but neither libido nor sperm production was altered.
-Neem leaf (found here) and neem oil (found here) are always kept in stock in my house!
+Neem leaf (found here) and neem oil (found here) are always kept in stock at my house!

 Natural Family Planning/Fertility Awareness Method

 Natural family planning is kind of like the cervical mucus method on steroids.
 This type of pregnancy prevention combines and tracks cervical mucus, basal body temperature, and the calendar.
 This is extremely precise, and like the Billings Method, takes a few cycles to really understand what your body is doing.
 When using this method, the first goal is to understand your cycle, and what is normal for you.
 This type of birth control is most effective when you are committed to it and it is used precisely, and when combined with other forms of birth control or abstinence during your fertile days.